 The first British-Chilean clues in Valparaiso

 Tip: Nearby and uphill, there is a new cultural centre constructed near the abandoned building of the old Valparaiso prison.
 The prison ruins were somewhat interesting, and the park has a commanding view of the surrounds.
-The old cemeteries of Valparaiso are adjacent, for those travellers who have a thing for visiting ancient burial grounds.
+The old cemeteries of Valparaiso are adjacent, for those travellers who have a thing for visiting historical burial grounds.

 The old parts of Valparaiso are equipped with ‘funiculars’, a kind of cable car elevator that facilitates movement up and down the steep hills of the port city.
 In its heyday, it was probably cutting edge technology.
 Even today, the funiculars are still used by ordinary residents of Valparaiso.